Sunday Drive to Historic Port Townsend

 We took the long way home back to West Seattle via the Port Townsend ferry to Coupville.
 We headed north towards Deception Pass and then to Anacortes.
 It was a gorgeous drive to wrap up our enjoyable stay in PT.

-If you’re considering buying or refinancing a home located in Port Townsend, Anacortes, or just about anywhere, I’m happy to help you.
+Of course, if you’re thinking of buying or refinancing a home in Port Townsend, or anywhere in Washington state, I am happy to help you!

 Please leave a reply